Albert0i/mern_stack_course_part_1/fronttest/README.md

 ## V. By the store
-if your project already has a store, you may first add the Api to store.
+if your have already setup your [store](https://redux.js.org/usage/configuring-your-store), just attach the Api to the reducer.
+In addition, we need to setup the `middleware`, and call `setupListeners` in the last part.

 store.js
 ```javascript